 In this article, we will look at the underlying natural language processing (NLP) engine built for Siri integration with the Patient is in messaging features.

 NLP, is one of the core AI speech technologies along with text-to-speech (TTS) and speech-to-text which is also known as speech recognition.
 Advances in text-to-speech has led to more natural sounding computer voices and advances in speech recognition has led to better audio transcription.

 NLP attempts to understand the meaning or intent of a sentence and to do that, an NLP engine must first be able to determine in which language is the sentence.
 Next, the part of speech of the words used in the sentence, as well as other components of a language such as word stems and contractions must be identified.
-For example, the doctor’s sentence: “I’ll go to the Exam Room” would be decomposed or parsed into the pronoun “I”, the verb “will”, the verb “go”, the preposition “to”, the determiner “the”, the adjective “front”, and the noun “office”.
+For example, the doctor’s sentence: “I’ll go to the front office” would be decomposed or parsed into the pronoun “I”, the verb “will”, the verb “go”, the preposition “to”, the determiner “the”, the adjective “front”, and the noun “office”.
 So even though the doctor spoke the word “I’ll” the NLP engine had to understand the concept of American English language contractions and process the two words “I” and “will”.
 When the doctor annunciates correctly, then everything works well as we see in these screen shots:

 Siri in Healthcare: Combinators and the Patient is in